ioannisGiak89/wren-shepherd/README.md

 1. Add a state management lib
 1. Increase test coverage
-1. Make UI a bit more responsive for small screens
+1. Make UI is a bit more responsive for small screens